lucasanjosmoraes/luminus-api-poc/README.md

 You can:

 - Start the API with `lein run`
-- Run migrations with `lein migrate`
+- Run migrations with `lein run migrate`
 - Run all project's tests with `lein test`
 - Generate `.jar` files with `lein uberjar`